cryptscot/bugify/README.md

 The platform aims to provide an organized, secure, and efficient way for reporting vulnerabilities and rewarding ethical contributions.

 ## 💡 Idea Behind the Project
-I’m Hamdan Mohammed Hassan Ismail Al Balushi, a 17-year-old Emirati student passionate about ethical hacking, programming, and cybersecurity.
+I’m Hamdan , a 17-year-old Emirati student passionate about ethical hacking, programming, and cybersecurity.

 I noticed a big gap in the Arab world for a platform dedicated to bug bounty and vulnerability coordination.
 This inspired the creation of **Bugify** — a platform designed for our region, our language, and our community.